“Hey! Come in here and sit with us!”

 “Have tea with us”

 Of course I wanted to do that.
-Tea is my favorite hot beverage.
-And the day was chilly.
+I love hot tea in cold weather.
+And the day was very chilly.

 (My husband is a coffee drinker, and that’s putting it mildly, but we make it work 🙂 ) .

 Inhaling aromatic spices combined with milk and sugar, I was completely drawn into the moment.
-It reminded me of someone following the scent of pie cooling on an open window in my favorite childhood cartoons- it just wasn’t as dramatic as that.
+It reminded me of someone following the scent of pie cooling on an open window– a scene from one of my favorite childhood cartoons.
+It just wasn’t as dramatic as that.

 We sat quietly for a few moments warming our hands on the mugs.